gregs1104/peg/README.rst

 TODO:  Provide an example of that

-If you intend to work on multiple projects using a single git repo, make sure you note the "Serious problems" section below for caveats about common issues there.
+If you intend to work on multiple projects using a single git repo, make sure you note the "Known Issues" section below for caveats about common problems, and how to resolve them.

 Applying a patch to a git repo project
 --------------------------------------